 Provide tools that enable self-monitoring

 Enable your employees to have some control over the safety of their company.
-By giving them the tools they need and the responsibility to use them, they’ll be more invested in helping you maintaining your network security.
+By giving them the tools they need and the responsibility to use them, they’ll be more invested in helping you maintain your network security, saving your IT staff time and energy.

 Taking an inventory of your network for vulnerabilities can help you nip a potential problem in the bud—or prevent it altogether.
 By testing for weaknesses when you’re not in the midst of a crisis, you can save money and hours of downtime.